Rutherford County, North Carolina: Government and politics

 Rutherford is currently a powerfully Republican county.
 No Democratic presidential candidate has carried Rutherford County since Jimmy Carter did so in 1976.
 Before 1928 when Herbert Hoover won it, however, the county was a clear-cut part of the Democratic "Solid South".

 No Democrat has been elected to county-wide office by a partisan election in Rutherford County since Eddie Holland and John Mark Bennett were elected to the Board of Commissioners and Board of Education, respectively, in 2016.

 Rutherford County is governed by an elected board of commissioners.
-The County Board of Commissioners includes: Chair Bryan King, Vice Chair Alan Toney, Commissioner Michael Benfield, Commissioner Donnie Haulk, and Commissioner Hunter Haynes.
+The County Board of Commissioners includes: Chairman Bryan King, Vice Chairman Alan Toney, Commissioner Michael Benfield, Commissioner Donnie Haulk, and Commissioner Hunter Haynes.
 The Board of Commissioners appoints a county manager to serve as the chief administrator.
-The current county manager is Steve Garrison who has been serving since March 16, 2015.
+The current county manager is Chairman Bryan King who has been serving in an interim capacity since February 3, 2026.

 Rutherford County is a member of the Foothills Regional Commission regional council of governments.

 The county is policed by the Rutherford County Sheriff's Office.
 The current sheriff is Aaron Ellenburg who has been serving since December 5, 2022.

 In the North Carolina General Assembly, Rutherford County is represented by Senator Tim Moffitt of District 48, Representative Jake Johnson of District 113, and Representative Paul Scott of District 111.